 School counselors are a fantastic resource, which is probably why 39% of seniors say that they’ve talked to one at their high school.

 Applying to college is a huge step with a lot of moving parts, and a counselor’s job is to make the journey less confusing by giving you advice and guidance.
 If you’re having trouble deciding which academic path you want to follow, they can help you look at majors that match your strengths and interests.
-And school counselors can nominate students for scholarships, so forming a solid relationship with your counselor can possibly translate into free money for college.
+And school counselors can nominate students for scholarships, so forming a solid relationship with your counselor as early as your freshman year in high school can possibly translate into free money for college.